miraliumre/gsm/README.md

 However, that is beyond the scope of this guide, as its focus is on creating a minimalist, self-contained network.

-As for what is the practical purpose for setting up a GSM network, that is up to you.
-It could be just an entertaining project, or it could serve as an educational tool and a means to explore the evolution of mobile communication protocols, including their security implications.
+As for what is the practical purpose of setting up a GSM network, that is up to you.
+It could simply be for entertainment value, or it could serve as a means to explore the evolution of mobile communication protocols, including their security aspects.
 These DIY GSM networks are sometimes showcased at hacker events around the world as fun demonstrations, despite the questionable legality (see the [warning] at the beginning of this guide).

 [CB (Cell Broadcast)]:
   https://osmocom.org/projects/cellular-infrastructure/wiki/Cell_Broadcast